GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 according to termination type and for each model through t-test shows significant differences for the ANN model (t = -2.5; p = 0.02), the multiple linear regression (t = -2.52; p = 0.01), but not for the random forest regression (t = -1.82, p = 0.07).
-In all models residuals mean of flakes with feather terminations fall near the cero value (-0.007 in the case of ANN; -0.008 in the case of multiple linear regression and -0.002 in the case of Random Forest).
-Flakes with other termination than feather tend to have a slightly higher mean of residuals values (0.07 in the case of ANN; 0.07 in the case of multiple linear regression; 0.06 in the case of random Forest).
+In all models, the residuals mean of flakes with feather terminations fall near the 0 value (-0.007 in the case of ANN; -0.008 in the case of multiple linear regression and -0.002 in the case of Random Forest).
+Flakes with terminations other than feather tend to have a slightly higher mean of residuals values (0.07 in the case of ANN; 0.07 in the case of multiple linear regression; 0.06 in the case of random Forest).

 ``` r
 # t-test residuals and terminations for ANN